jodwyer/alpaca-mcp-server/README.md

 <details>
 <summary><b>Market Information</b></summary>

+> To access the latest 15-minute data, you need to subscribe to the [Algo Trader Plus Plan](https://alpaca.markets/data).
 23. What are the market open and close times today?
 24. Show me the market calendar for next week.
 25. Show me recent cash dividends and stock splits for AAPL, MSFT, and GOOGL in the last 3 months.